 The Security Council has been unable to agree on previous measures sanctioning Syria, with Russia and China using their veto power to block three previous resolutions against President Bashar al-Assad's government.

-Russian Foreign Minister Sergei Lavrov said Russian officials are working with Syria to prepare a "concrete" plan, and expect to present a proposal to other nations soon.
+Russian Foreign Minister Sergei Lavrov said Tuesday that Russian officials are working with Syria to prepare their own "concrete" plan, and expect to present a proposal to other nations soon.

-Iran, China and the Arab League have all said they welcomed the Russian plan.
+Iran, China and the Arab League all said Tuesday they welcomed the Russian proposal.
 But Syria's main opposition bloc, the Syrian National Coalition, dismissed the idea as a maneuver for Mr. Assad to escape punishment, saying he would use the step to "buy more time to kill more Syrians."

 The developments came hours before U.S. President Barack Obama plans to deliver a major televised address on the Syrian crisis.